Assistance and Innovation Activities

 EDWA contracts with agricultural irrigation specialists to work with farmers directly to increase water efficiency for their crops.
 This is an important tool in demonstrating the county’s efficient use of agricultural water supplies and is an adopted best management practice for meeting state water quality regulations.
 This program is especially critical in the midst of ongoing drought as it assists growers that rely on wells that have not been sufficiently recharged in several years.

-Fire Recovery Efforts
+Fire Preparedness, Resiliency, and Recovery Efforts

 American River Basin Hydrologic Observatory Wireless Sensor Network Program